ayon121/Django_Project_Visit_Bangladesh/README.md

 This website have User Registration,Login,User Profile,Edit Profile ,Change Password, Full Dynamic Home Page,Contact Form.

-This website looks like this picture in the frontend.
+This website looks like this pictures in the frontend.

 ![pic1](https://user-images.githubusercontent.com/84730254/167310335-a7dee1be-a4ef-4a75-bd34-39a00bdcfba5.JPG)